 Quick Rules for a Two-Sofa Living Room

-- Decide the room’s “job” before you place anything.
-Conversation-first rooms usually work best with sofas facing each other or in an L. TV-first rooms usually work best with both sofas oriented to the screen, then “pulled into” a conversation zone with tables and an accent chair.
+- Decide the room's job before you place anything.
+Conversation-first rooms usually work best with sofas facing each other or in an L-shaped setup.
+TV-first rooms work better when at least most seats can see the screen, which is easier when you place your sofa with the main sightline in mind.

-- Reserve a true circulation path early.
-A practical rule is about 30–36 inches of pass-through space between furniture along common routes.
+- Reserve a real circulation path early.
+A good working target is about 30 to 36 inches of pass-through space along the routes people actually use.

-- Use the coffee table as a distance tool, not a barricade.
-A typical guideline is placing it about 14–18 inches from the sofa edge so it’s reachable without crowding knees.
+- Use the coffee table as a distance tool, not a barrier.
+A practical guideline is about 14 to 18 inches from the sofa edge so it stays easy to reach without crowding knees.

 Misconceptions That Make Two Sofas Feel Awkward